austinjkeener/fitness-tracker/README.md

 The user should be able to:

-  * Add exercises to a previous workout plan.
+  * Add exercises to a previous workout plan. (.update or .put)

-  * Add new exercises to a new workout plan.
+  * Add new exercises to a new workout plan. (.post)

-  * View multiple the combined weight of multiple exercises on the `stats` page.
+  * View multiple the combined weight of multiple exercises on the `stats` page. (.get)

 ## Commit Early and Often